starcitizen-lug/knowledge-base/wiki/Troubleshooting/mouse-keyboard-issues.md

     ################################################################
     export LANG=de_DE
     ```
-6. You may need to adjust your distro's locale priorities (`localectl list-locales`) to load `en` first before your primary language.
-7. Use game keybinds menu to rebind the actions you want to the keys you want
+6. Use game keybinds menu to rebind the actions you want to the keys you want
-8. If nothing else works and you have an older Wine prefix, some Penguins have had success re-creating a new Prefix.
+7. If nothing else works and you have an older Wine prefix, some Penguins have had success re-creating a new Prefix.
 You can back up your data.p4k file to avoid re-downloading the entire game.